 The Value of Daily Standups

-I discussed the importance of timeboxing in a prior post, Agile Without Structure is Like a Gymnast Without Bones, Stand up meetings can play just as an important of a role.
+I discussed the importance of timeboxing in a prior post, Timeboxing in Agile Frameworks, Stand up meetings can play just as an important of a role.
 They help to ensure that the team remains committed to their obligations and serve as a check-in point to understand where the others are it in their progress.

 Missing one shouldn’t be something you do just because.
 There should be a clear purpose behind it.
 It should be the last resort decision and only done sparingly.
 Most of my complaints surrounding missed standups (or ignored timeboxes) come from people wanting to do it in non-important situations with little regard to the work that needs to be performed.
 Never, ever, tell those people it is okay to miss a daily standup, they are sure to want you to spend that time getting their button colors just right.